DATA-606-SPRING-2022/Hugues_DATA606/README.md

 ## Hypothesis / Research Questions

 1. Have travel restrictions been effective in preventing COVID-19?
-2. Have vaccinations among the travelers played a significant roles in reducing the virus transmission
+2. Have vaccinations among the travelers played a significant roles in reducing the virus transmission?
 3. Has travel bans for some countries influenced significantly COVID-19 infections and deaths?

 ## Unit of Analysis